 I recall being astounded by the total pandemonium.
 Give up, lady!
 Just throw down the food and zip yourself into that tent!

 They are autistic and it is part of my job to enforce food therapies and social-emotional regulation.
-Particularly during the pandemic when they have had full access to all of their therapies.
+Particularly during the pandemic when they have not had full access to all of their therapies.

 I am trying to socialize my little wildlings.
 Using a napkin, eating with utensils, not shoveling food two-fisted into their mouths, and not having a full tantrum when non-preferred food items are offered.